 Fittingly, Me Versus Me was produced by Indian music legend, AH Rahman, at his studio in India.
 Had Karen not stopped running from her roots, this album may never have been born.

 Still, after years of ignoring her heritage, the decision to embrace it did not come easily.
-After graduating from Berkley, Karen was granted a scholarship to attend drama school in London, England.
+After graduating from Berkeley, Karen was granted a scholarship to attend drama school in London, England.
 Immersing herself in different characters and roles, she realized the person she really needed to learn more about was herself.
-Unfortunately, soon after this realization, her world had come to a screeching halt, with the shock that two of her cousins had died in a tragic accident.
+Soon after this realization, Karen’s world came to a screeching halt with the shock that two of her cousins had died in a tragic accident.

 This loss pushed Karen to focus on what was really important to her and her roots took centre stage.
 “I needed to go back to the Himalayas,” she says, “and know where I come from and what I’m all about.”
 The result has been nothing but positive.
 “Embracing my roots,” she says, “has brought me a sense of calm and peace.
 I love my family, I love everything about my mixed culture.”